vitaly-los/vim/shortcuts.md

 C-f      Move forward one full screen (page down)
 C-d      Move forward 1/2 screen; half page down
-C-u      Move back (up) 1/2 screen; half page up
+C-u      Move back (up) 1/2 screen; half page up zz  	  Center the screen on the cursor zt	    Scroll the screen so the cursor is at the top zb	    Scroll the screen so the cursor is at the bottom
 ```

 ```